TinyTapeout/tinytapeout_www/content/_index.en.md

 {{< countdown >}}

-TinyTapeout is an educational project that makes it easier and cheaper than ever to get your digital designs manufactured on a real chip!
+Tiny Tapeout is an educational project that makes it easier and cheaper than ever to get your digital designs manufactured on a real chip!
 See what other people are making by [taking a look at what was submitted for the last run](/runs/tt05).

 # Get started